ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/gh-runners/_index.md

 ---
-title: ML Ops with Arm-based GitHub Runners
+title: MLOps with Arm-based GitHub Runners

 minutes_to_complete: 30